Multivariate Poisson intensity estimation via low-rank tensor decomposition: Numerical results

 \subsection{Coordinate partition and rank selection}

 We partition the $D$-dimensional input space $\mathbb{X}$ into $s$ clusters using a simple clustering procedure, based on the empirical covariance matrix, that groups coordinates with higher pairwise correlations into the same cluster.
-Each cluster $\mathbb{X}_j$ has dimension $d_j$, such that $\sum_{j = 1}^s d_j = D$.
-For each cluster, we construct a tensor-product basis of univariate Legendre polynomials of degree $m$ in each coordinate, yielding $m^{d_j}$ basis functions per cluster.
-In all experiments, we vary $m$ over \(\{4,6,8\}\).
-We present results for \(m = 6\) in Section~\ref{summary-num-results} and defer the others to Appendix~\ref{add-num-res}.
-These results demonstrate the robustness of the proposed methods against the choices of $m$.
+Each cluster $\mathbb{X}_j$ has dimension $d_j$, such that $\sum_{j = 1}^s d_j = D$. {For each cluster, we construct a tensor-product basis built from $m$ orthonormal local hat functions (continuous piecewise-linear B-splines on a uniform mesh of $[0,1]$) in each coordinate, yielding $m^{d_j}$ basis functions per cluster.
+We adopt this basis because its compact support localizes each coefficient to a small neighborhood, which makes the estimator robust to spatially heterogeneous and non-smooth intensities and avoids the boundary oscillations that high-degree global polynomial bases exhibit at large~$m$.}

 For the matrix case (\(s = 2\)), we perform SVD on the empirical coefficient matrix \(\widehat{b}\).
 Soft-thresholding the singular values yields a low-rank matrix approximation $T_{\gamma}(\widehat{b})$.
 The threshold parameter \(\gamma\) is selected through cross-validation: We partition $\{N^{(i)}\}_{i = 1}^n$ into $k$ folds.
 For each round, one fold is designated as the testing set, and the remaining $k-1$ folds are as the training set.
 We compute $\widehat{b}$ on each training set.
-Applying different $\gamma$ values, and picking the $\gamma$ minimizing the average relative error on the testing fold.
+Applying different $\gamma$ values on a grid of $50$ equally spaced points in $[0,5]$ and choosing $\gamma$ minimizing the average relative error on the testing fold.